Nelli Cooman: Personal bests

+International competitions

 Trivia

-Since 1997 the Nelli Cooman Games are organised in the city of Stadskanaal.
-At first these games were only for youth-category competitors but they grew to be a national A-status KNAU (Royal Dutch Track and Field Union) event.
-Cooman is the 'honorary chairwoman' of this event.
+Since 1997, the Nelli Cooman Games are organised in the city of Stadskanaal.
+At first, these games were only for youth-category competitors, but they grew to be a national A-status KNAU (Royal Dutch Athletics Federation) event.
+Cooman is the honorary chairwoman of this event.

 Dutch singer Gerard Cox wrote a song about Nelli Cooman to a tune by Stevie Wonder.